-As part of the effort to improve America's energy security, save consumers money, and maintain United States leadership in emerging energy technologies, the USGS, the U.S. Department of Energy (DOE), and the Environmental Protection Agency (EPA) have developed an interagency plan that aims to understand the potential environmental, health, and safety impacts of hydraulically fractured oil and gas resources.
+As part of the effort to improve America's energy security, protect the environment, save consumers money, and maintain United States leadership in emerging energy technologies, the USGS, the U.S. Department of Energy (DOE), and the Environmental Protection Agency (EPA) announced an interagency program in 2012 that aims to understand the potential environmental, health, and safety impacts of hydraulically fractured oil and gas resources.

 AAPG would like to emphasize that while hydraulic fracturing technology continues to evolve, it is not a new technology and we have substantial knowledge about its impacts as well as evidence of its long-term safety.
 This should form the basis for any new research.

-The AAPG supports the USGS budget increase in FY 2014 that will support research efforts that include resource assessments and characterization; water quality; water availability; ecological impacts; effects on people and their communities; and induced seismicity.
+AAPG supports the USGS budget increase in the FY 2015 President's request that will support this research effort including: resource assessments and characterization; water quality; water availability; and induced seismicity-areas of USGS scientific leadership.
+AAPG does not support proposed funding for USGS collection of human health data, an area outside of USGS expertise.